 At the University of North Carolina at Chapel Hill (UNC-CH) Larres directs the Krasno Global Affairs and Business Council and has been in charge of the Krasno Events Series since 2012 (https://www.krasnoevents.com).
 The Krasno Events Series consists of a lecture series with eminent scholars entitled “The U.S. in World Affairs,” an “Ambassadors & Distinguished Statespersons Forum” that has attracted many leading diplomats to UNC, and a new forum “U.S.-China-Europe” which analyzes the manifold implications of the rise of China.
 The talks in these series are all video-taped and published on this ‘You Tube’ channel: www.youtube.com/KrasnoUNC

 Born in Germany, Larres was educated at the University of Cologne and the LSE in the UK.
 He has published widely on all of the above research themes.
-He frequently gives interviews to the global media and is often consulted by media organizations & think tanks.
+He frequently gives interviews to the global media and is often consulted by media organizations & think tanks and international businesses.

 For his many book and article publications, please click the buttons below and there are tabs above for his TV interviews and speaking engagements.